 For example, try not to think about a pink elephant.

-Okay, including a picture of one at the top of this article wasn't fair.
-But, even without the picture, you would probably be thinking about a pink elephant right now!
+Okay, including a picture of one at the top of this article makes this exercise even harder.
+But, even without the picture, you would most likely be thinking about a pink elephant right now!

 Trying to suppress thoughts, trying to force yourself to think only positive thoughts, and trying to completely stop your mind from thinking are fruitless ventures.

 The good news is, you don't need to do any of that!

 Thoughts are just thoughts.
 It isn't the content of your mind that matters, it's how you let it affect your behavior (decisions, actions, reactions).
 This is where meditating can help, provided you practice equanimity when you do it.
 Equanimity dictates you view all thoughts impartially, and not label anything as "good," "bad," "positive," or "negative."